-B. Coursework and Advisement
+Coursework and Advisement

 The MMPH curriculum is composed of the MPH core courses but is otherwise flexible.
-The MPH core curriculum meets the CEPH's MPH foundational competencies, and students are required to complete an additional five advanced competencies.
-Students work with the program director to identify their advanced competencies (skill areas on which to concentrate their study) and complete the Advanced Competencies Tracking Sheet (see Appendix B).
-The director will suggest courses to satisfy their proposed advanced competencies.
+The MPH core curriculum meets the CEPH MPH foundational competencies, and students are required to complete an additional five advanced competencies.
+Students work with their MMPH advisor to identify their advanced competencies (skill areas on which to concentrate their study) and complete the Advanced Competencies Tracking Sheet (see Appendix B).